Colors and Insignia

 Notes:

-In 2023 Jeff Morita, a volunteer historian/researcher and an U.S. Army civilian veteran, contacted the Institute of Heraldry (TIOH), Department of the Army, for documentation on the history of the 100th Infantry Battalion’s coat of arms, colors, and insignias.
+In 2023 Jeff Morita, a volunteer amateur historian/researcher, U.S. Army military veteran, and Army civil service retiree, contacted the Institute of Heraldry (TIOH), Department of the Army, for documentation on the history of the 100th Infantry Battalion’s coat of arms, colors, and insignias.
 The results for the 100th and related Japanese American Army units during World War II can be found here, along with documents of the submissions and approval process for the 100th’s coat of arms.